Showing all 7 results

 Metal Powder Bed Fusion (MPBF)

 Similar Technologies/Names: (metal powder bed fusion), selective laser melting, metal laser melting, direct metal laser melting

 MPBF is a type of 3D printing that makes it possible to produce complex geometries not possible with conventional metal manufacturing processes.
 It uses a precise high-wattage fiber laser that micro-welds powdered metals and alloys to form components similar to wrought counterparts.
 Strong and durable parts can be made with additive metals like Inconel, aluminum, stainless steel, and titanium.
 It’s possible to make features like internal cavities, thin walls, undercuts and interlocking components which are difficult or impossible to make with machining.
 Usually, this selective laser melting 3D printing is used for prototypes, low-volume runs, or for parts that cannot be cast or machined.

-We are a trusted source for used 3D printers, and consistently take in 3D printer trades.
+We are a trusted source for used industrial 3D printers, and consistently take in 3D printer trades.
 Check our inventory and contact one of our experts to help answer any questions or concerns you might have.
 Our 3D printers are thoroughly inspected and refurbished as needed.
 Contact us, and we’ll help you find the used 3D printer for sale to meet your needs.